FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Problem Formulation and Algorithm Design

 We aim to bound the error gap between $\hat{Y}$ and $Y^*$, where $Y^*$ is the best classifier that satisfies the fairness constraints $\varepsilon_f$ and privacy budget $\varepsilon_p$.
 The following theorem provides the error bound of the \textit{FedPF} algorithm.
+For the \textit{iid} scenarios, we have the following result:

-\begin{theorem}[Privacy-Fairness-Utility Tradeoff of \textit{FedPF}] Let \(\hat{Y}\) be the output of the FedPF algorithm, and \(Y^*\) be the optimal classifier satisfying \((\varepsilon_p, \delta)\)-differential privacy (DP) and \(\varepsilon_f\)-fairness constraints (EO, DemP).
+\begin{theorem}[Privacy-Fairness-Utility Tradeoff of \textit{FedPF}] Let \(\hat{Y}\) be the output of the \textit{FedPF} algorithm, and \(Y^*\) be the optimal classifier satisfying \((\varepsilon_p, \delta)\)-differential privacy (DP) and \(\varepsilon_f\)-fairness constraints (EO, DemP).
 If client data are independently and identically distributed and the Rademacher complexity of the classifier family is bounded, with probability at least \(1-\beta\), the following inequality holds: